Veridian-Zenith/meshiji/README.md

 ## License

-Voix is licensed under the AGPLv3 license.
-See the LICENSE file for more details.
+Voix is dual-licensed under the AGPLv3 and VCL 1.0 licenses.
+See the src/LICENSE file for more details.